mcalthrop/js-basics/VARIABLES.md

 So when you declare a variable, it becomes an _instance_ of a particular data type.

-## Constructors and prototypes
+## Constructors

-Now that we have some variable instances, we can examine them to see what properties they have.
+Now that we have some variable instances, we can look at the `constructor` property on each of them:

-### Constructors

-Firstly, let's check the `constructor` object is a property of each of the variables we have declared above.
-You'll need to enter each line into the JS console separately:

 ``` js
 console.log('aBoolean.constructor:', aBoolean.constructor);